How Not to Extract Information From Black Holes: Cosmic Censorship as a Guiding Principle: An Improved Kim-Wen Model

-To further understand the plots, let us first focus on the reason why some mass evolution curves are constant.
-Since we know that the evolution follows Eq.\eqref{eq1}, we see that when we have $Q/M = q/m$, substituting it into the equation gives no change in the charge-to-mass ratio of the black hole and thus we observe a constant line.
-It is now easier to appreciate why, if $Q/M > q/m$, the former ratio tends to increase and we see a rising behavior in the plots.
-The particle $a0$, being chargeless, has the lowest $q/m$ possible and thus will always lead to a rising behavior.
-This is proven to be unphysical by the negativity of the associated mutual information, so such particles cannot be emitted \emph{solely by themselves.}
+In this plot the three possible outcomes are quite clear: the green line (corresponding to $Q_i/M_i = 0.4$, see caption of Fig.(\ref{fig:em4})) stays constant, the curve below it goes to $Q=0$ and the curves above it all rise to extremality.
+The reason why this happens follows from Eq.\eqref{eq1}: when the particle exactly satisfies $q/m = Q/M$, the total charge-to-mass ratio is left unchanged by the emission of such particle, thus creating a constant line in the evolution plot.
+Similarly, if $q/m < Q/M$, the latter ratio tends to increase and we see a rising behavior in the plots, and the opposite is true for $q/m > Q/M$.
+It is now obvious that the particle $a0$, being chargeless, has the lowest $q/m$ possible and thus will inevitably lead to a rising behavior.